Fosol/Fosol.NuGetWrapper/README.md

 # Fosol.NuGetWrapper
-This solution creates a the NuGet package Fosol.NuGetWrapper.

 Fosol.NuGetWrapper provides a way for other solutions/projects to automatically build a NuGet package.

 If you have a project that you would like to convert into a NuGet package simply install the Fosol.NuGetWrapper package and compile your project.